 - Cryogenic.
-Contact with these liquids causes “cryo burns” due to freezing of the skin.
+Contact with these liquids causes “cryo burns” due to the freezing of the skin.
 Rapid vaporization in confined spaces can cause asphyxiation.

 - Flammable.
 When mixed with air, oxygen, or another oxidant, these fluids burn or explode upon ignition.